kkouptsov/BridgeCrossing/README.md

 all_nodes["1011R'] = <node, weight, flags, ...>
 ```

 Why it is done this way?
 The state code (for example '1011R') can be generated in various ways when enumerating achievable states.
-But there must exist only one node object.
+But for every such code there must exist only one node object.

-Once the Dijkstra' algorithm went over all the achievable nodes, `all_nodes` will contains all such nodes.
+After the Dijkstra' algorithm finishes, `all_nodes` will contains all discovered nodes.
 In order to get the optimal path, the node object must store the backtrace information.
-The optimal path can be recovered by starting from the end node and tracing back to the beginning.
+The optimal path can then be recovered by starting from the end node and tracing back to the beginning.

 ### Implementaton